 Health Indicator Report of Physical Activity: Recommended Muscle-strengthening Among Adults

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
+Charts have been updated from 2011 forward to reflect this change.
 Age-adjusted to the U.S. 2000 standard population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health